stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 ```

 Feeling proud about our achievements, we save the file, hit the console, run 'em specs
 and ... still didn't pass.
 Not to worry.
-Hspec feedback can help
+Hspec's feedback can help
 us out.
 Just look at the output Hspec displays.
 You should see something like this: